If you are looking for a to-do list or notes app, you have definitely come across two of the most popular choices which are Google Keep and Evernote.

 Evernote Outstanding Features

 With Evernote you can organize your notebooks, this can be done with the notebook stacks feature.
-This way you can keep notebooks that are of similar subjects together and thus search and view them easily.
+This way, you can keep notebooks of similar subjects together and thus search and view them easily.

 While creating notes in Evernote, you have access to a robust text editor.
 The text editor in Evernote can be compared to the likes of Microsoft Word and Apple Page.
 The text editor provides a range of formatting, list, font, alignment, table, and super and subscript options to choose from.

 Evernote also provides in-built chat options.
 This feature lets you chat with other Evernote users from the mobile app or web interface.

 Moreover, Evernote also offers a convenient web clipper extension tool.
 The web clipper extension in Evernote allows you to capture web pages or simply parts of web pages and include them in your Evernote account.

 18 Best Evernote Alternatives for Note-taking and Task Management

 The next consideration in our match between Google Keep vs Evernote is the available pricing plans.

 The cost of a software often serves as a deciding feature for many individuals.
 If a tool is amazing, but out of your budget, then it is usually not feasible to invest in it.
 Therefore, our next consideration is the pricing plans both tools offer.

 To use Google Keep all you need is a Google account, which is not only entirely free to use, but it is also free!